Update: HIMSS20 has been canceled due to the coronavirus. Read more here.

 This year, the 2020 Revenue Cycle Optimization Forum is being held from 8 a.m. to 4:30 p.m., Monday, March 9, in the Rosen Centre Junior Ballroom in Orlando, Florida.

 The importance of having a patient-centric revenue cycle is again dominating the conversation, but this year there is the added urgency of price transparency in rules released by the Centers for Medicare and Medicaid Services.

-One rule which has gone into effect requires hospitals to post their chargemaster prices.
+One rule that has gone into effect requires hospitals to post their chargemaster prices.
 The other more controversial rule, which is being fought by hospital organizations, is for providers to post their negotiated rates with payers.

 But will these rules work in giving patients real price transparency?
 Neither gives insured patients the exact cost of what they will end up paying for a service.

 "There's a mixed feeling on this master list of costs," said Revenue Cycle speaker Rebekah Angove.
 "At the end of the day, it's not super helpful to patients.
 It doesn't tell them what their portion will be."